 While fathers are often identified as the parents responsible for setting the pattern for child rearing, mothers usually do much more of the training and instructing of families’ children.
 Mothers and fathers need to agree on their approach to child rearing and support one another in their efforts with their children.
 Both parents are to be obeyed and honored equally by their children (Ephesians 6:1-3).
 Parental responsibility is set out in two ways:

 First, what they are not to do—“do not provoke your children to wrath.”
-Parents are not to over-discipline in a reign of terror that will result in bitterly hostile children (Eph.
-6:4) or children who give up on life (Col. 3:21).
+Parents are not to over-discipline in a reign of terror that will result in bitterly hostile children (Ephesians 6:4) or children who give up on life (Colossians 3:21).